thoughtworks-jumpstart/jumpstart/front-end-web-development/react/state.md

 In contrast, when you call `setState`, React is aware of the state update and re-render the component correctly.

-### Don't mutate existing state object directly (even if you call setState later on)
+### Don't mutate existing state object directly (i.e. you should keep state objects immutable)

 Why?
 If you mutating existing state (instead of creating new objects), it does not work well with PureComponent.
 One example is given in [this article](https://daveceddia.com/why-not-modify-react-state-directly/).
 In the example, a parent component passes some of its state as props to a child component (which happens to be a PureComponent).
 If you modify the `state.items` of the parent component directly instead of creating a new `items` object, the child component could not detect the change in its `items` prop and does not re-render.

 Hence is generally a good practice to **avoid mutating existing state object**.

 If you need to update any field/value in the state, you should create a new copy of the value and call `setState`.

 How can you create new values from the current one?
 For simple cases, you can make good use of the built-in JavaScript functions like [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) and [Array's spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

 For more complicated object updates, use the following libraries:

 * [immer](https://github.com/mweststrate/immer)
 * [microstate](https://github.com/microstates/microstates.js/)

+You can find more detailed discussion on different approaches in this blog: [Handling State in React: Four Immutable Approaches to Consider](https://medium.freecodecamp.org/handling-state-in-react-four-immutable-approaches-to-consider-d1f5c00249d5)

 ## What is the difference between state and props?